video

 So here are just a few.

-Now I'm going to ask, does this multiplicative relationship change if we look at 3 smoothies?
+Now I'm going to ask, does this multiplicative relationship change if we look at three smoothies?
 What do you think?
-Well hopefully you spotted, it doesn't.
+Well, hopefully, you've spot it.

 The multiplicative relationship remains the same or constant for the parts in the ratio.